LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: Results Analysis

-To further verify our proposed automated question-answer generation and filtering methodology and to obtain a measure of errors in the generated data, we manually verified a subset of $1000$ samples ($500$ for both, VQA and TQA) and evaluated all models on this subset.
+\textbf{Performance on manually filtered dataset:} To further verify our proposed automated question-answer generation and filtering methodology and to obtain a measure of errors in the generated data, we manually verified a subset of $1000$ samples ($500$ for both, VQA and TQA) and evaluated all models on this subset.
 Table~\ref{tab:overall_manual} presents the results for VQA and TQA on the filtered subset.
 We see that on average the performance only fluctuates by $2.3\%$ and $2.1\%$ for VQA and TQA when comparing the results obtained by all the models on the entire dataset and the manually verified subset.
 These results hint that our automated question-answer generation pipeline and the filtering methodology is quite robust.
 Detailed results can be found at the Appendix, Tables~\ref{tab:vqa_manul_subset_change} and ~\ref{tab:tqa_manul_subset_change}.

-\textbf{Efficient evaluations of LMMs:} In this section, we empirically validate the effectiveness of our proposed efficient re-evaluation method for LMMs.
+\textbf{Efficient evaluations of LMMs:} In this section, we empirically validate the effectiveness of our proposed efficient re-evaluation method for LMMs using \method v1-v4.
 Dynamic benchmarks like \method present a challenge in terms of evaluation costs since each time a new version of the benchmark is released, all models should be re-evaluated on the updated data.
 This process, however, can become computationally prohibitive when dealing with numerous models.
-Our goal is to demonstrate that by re-evaluating only a small subset of models on the new version of \method, we can still reliably predict the performance of the remaining models.
+Our goal is to demonstrate that by re-evaluating only a small subset of models on a new version of \method, we can still reliably predict the performance of the remaining models.
+For this experiment, we evaluate 17 models on the first version of \method but only re-evaluate $m\in\{3,5,8,12\}$ models on the subsequent versions of the benchmark using the model selection methodology detailed in Section \ref{subsec:method:efficient-eval}; we focus on VQA or TQA (but not both simultaneously) and consider all \arxiv domains.
+From \method v2 onwards, two new extra models were added to the analysis; these do not count towards the budget of $m$ models at v2.